-The deadline to register to vote is 21 days before Election Day.
+The deadline to register to vote in Oregon is 21 days before Election Day.

 To register to vote in Oregon, you must be a U.S. citizen, an Oregon resident and at least 17 years old.